jamie-ralph/data-career-analysis/README.md

-An exploratory analysis of data scientists and analysts working in industry (with a hint of predictive modelling)
+An exploratory analysis of data scientists and analysts working in industry (with a bit of predictive modelling)
 ================

 <br>